 Depending on the time of year, if you look up at the night sky in Sydney you might spy Jupiter, Mars, Saturn or Venus.
 Maybe you'll see the Southern Cross and a smattering of other not-too-distant or extra-bright stars like Alpha Centauri, Antares or Sirius.
 But mostly, our city's light pollution keeps the best of the universe blanketed away.

-Thankfully NSW is rich with dark places where you can be truly starstruck by the plethora of twinkling balls of gas in the sky (let’s be real that’s what they are).
-No need to crack out ya telescopes for these bad boys because you’ll have the best seat in the house for some good ol’ fash lay-on-the -ground-and-stare-at-the-sky shenanigans.
+Thankfully NSW is rich with dark places where you can be truly starstruck by the plethora of twinkling balls of gas in the sky.
+From the real splendour of the Milky Way, interstellar clouds, colourful star clusters and our neighbouring galaxies.

-Warrumbungle National Park | Coonabarabran
+Warrumbungle National Park

-Bouddi National Park | Central Coast
+Bouddi National Park

 Head outside of Sydney’s light haze to Mangrove Mountain, where the altitude is your friend.
-Word has it that on a clear night you can easily see the Milky Way, so brush up on your night photography skills, you’re in for a treat.
+Word has it that on a clear night you can easily see the Milky Way, so brush up on your night photography skills, and you’re in for a treat.

 This one is definitely a trek (read: it's over 12 hours drive from Sydney) but it is 100% worth mentioning.
 Outback Astronomy in Broken Hill's darker than dark desert plains is a full-service stargazing affair, with on-site glamping and nightly sky tours.

 Since you're here, check out the best camping spots in NSW.